EgorSidorov/-EncryptionAlgorithmComparison/readme.md

 Result for MinGW 32 bit:

-Test for 100000 symbols&nbsp;
+Test for 100000 symbols
-Duration in microseconds TwoFish is 22411&nbsp;
+Duration in microseconds TwoFish is 22411
 Duration in microseconds DES is 64389&nbsp;
 Duration in microseconds DES3 is 190340&nbsp;
 Duration in microseconds AES128 is 71358&nbsp;